NIST CSF Controls: A Handy Checklist

 • Protective technology: Establish protective measures, such as antimalware, spam-filtering, and security incident and event management (SIEM).

-#3.
+#4.
 Detect

-The third phase covers an organization’s ability to detect threats and maintain full visibility over its computing environment.
+The fourth phase covers an organization’s ability to detect threats and maintain full visibility over its computing environment.
 This plays a vital role in advanced and proactive security, since it guards against new and unknown threats as well.

 • Anomalies and events: Establish a way to detect anomalous activity and the potential impact of such events.